Rhine crisis: German reaction

-On the German side, a similar wave a nationalist excitement arose in response.
+On the German side, a similar wave of nationalist excitement arose in response.
 Particularly in the western states of the German Confederation, Francophobia and war hysteria were rampant in the press.
 Some demanded the reconquest of Alsace and Lorraine (border regions with large German-speaking populations) from France in response.
 Elsewhere the response was more muted, particularly further from the border, but the power of the German nationalist idea was seen in the outcry.
 Just as French nationalists questioned the justice of the 1815 settlements, some Germans questioned the decision to forego significant territorial concessions from France after the Napoleonic wars, with some calls for annexing Switzerland as well as French border fortifications.

 The crisis resulted in a significant shift among German liberals.
-Before 1840, Germany liberals were fairly Francophilic and willing to put political freedom above national unity -- many had spent time in exile in France, the French Revolution and July Revolution were often viewed as models to be followed, and French writers and theorists were heavily influential.
+Before 1840, Germany liberals were fairly Francophilic and willing to put political freedom above national unity — many had spent time in exile in France, the French Revolution and July Revolution were often viewed as models to be followed, and French writers and theorists were heavily influential.
 The Rhine crisis changed the view of France from a continental bastion of liberal parliamentarianism to focus on the militaristic and chauvinistic elements of the revolutionary spirit, turning many German liberals away from France and toward a more nationalist-liberal view, which was highly influential in the German revolutions of 1848–1849.

 The weaknesses of the German military under the Confederation received significant attention.
-Relying on the contribution of troops, equipment, and funds from all Confederation states, coordination was very difficult and the small states were heavily reliant on the two German Great Powers of Prussia and Austria, each of whom had their own foreign policy goals independent of the Confederation.
+Relying on the contribution of troops, equipment, and funds from all Confederation states, coordinating the German Federal Army was very difficult and the small states were heavily reliant on the two German Great Powers of Prussia and Austria, each of whom had their own foreign policy goals independent of the Confederation.
 With the weakness brought into sharp focus by France's sabre-rattling in the west, calls for further integration in the Confederation gained some strength.
 Some steps were taken to increase military preparedness and strengthen cooperation.
 The new King of Prussia, Frederick William IV, proposed an expansion of the German Confederation's military and improvements to the fortifications of Mainz, Ulm, and Rastatt, while the Kingdom of Bavaria built the fortress at Germersheim.
 Prussia and Austria also agreed to a military union in the case of a French attack.
 However, further moves toward German unity were not pursued by the conservative leaders and the rulers of smalls states continued to defend their independence.